-While I applaud Professor Miyazaki's research into the link between inefficient AIM protein functioning and chronic kidney disease in cats, I'd like to know much more about the proprietary ingredient "A-30" he developed with the pet food company Marukan, as well as the companion pharmaceutical currently under review.
+Professor Miyazaki's research into the link between inefficient AIM protein functioning and chronic kidney disease in cats is impressive, but more information about the proprietary ingredient "A-30" he developed with the pet food company Marukan, as well as the companion pharmaceutical currently under review, is needed.

-It's certainly possible this therapy could be beneficial in the prevention and treatment of feline CKD, but I'm not encouraged by what I've been able to find about the commercial diets.

-The food appears to a line of kibble formulas, with the usual low-quality feed-grade ingredients, presumably produced like all kibble using high heat processing and extrusion.
+It's certainly possible this therapy could be beneficial in the prevention and treatment of feline CKD, but the food appears to a line of kibble formulas, with the usual low-quality feed-grade ingredients, presumably produced like all kibble using high heat processing and extrusion.
 Per the Product Introduction on Amazon.com, "A-30" is an amino acid "developed based on the results of Professor Toru Miyazaki," but there appears to be no mention of it in the ingredient list (as translated from Japanese):

-Corn, glutenmeal, chicken, beef, pork, animal oil, wheat flour, fish extract, roast mani, dietary fiber, vegetable oil, yeast, chicken lever powder, starch powder, tuna and bonito shaved powder, lactic acid bacteria, agaryx, cranberry, sesamin, minerals (Pa, Cl, Ca, K, Zn, Fe, Cu, Co, Mn, I), amino acids (Cystine, Methionine, Taurin), Vitamins (AB1, B2, B6, B12, C, D3, E, K3, Colin, Nicotinate, Pantothenate, Biotine, Folic Acid), Seasoning, Antioxidants (mix tocopherol, herb extract).
+Corn, glutenmeal, chicken, beef, pork, animal oil, wheat flour, fish extract, roasted peanuts, dietary fiber, vegetable oil, yeast, chicken liver powder, starch powder, tuna and bonito shaved powder, lactic acid bacteria, agaryx, cranberry, sesamin, minerals (Pa, Cl, Ca, K, Zn, Fe, Cu, Co, Mn, I), amino acids (Cystine, Methionine, Taurin), Vitamins (AB1, B2, B6, B12, C, D3, E, K3, Colin, Nicotinate, Pantothenate, Biotine, Folic Acid), Seasoning, Antioxidants (mix tocopherol, herb extract).